arapmelly/eskimi-dashboard/README.md

 DB_USERNAME=root
 DB_PASSWORD=secret
 ```
-Also add the timezone and currency setting in your .env as below
+Also add the timezone and currency setting in your .env as below.Please note this is your project .env and not laradock .env

 ```
 TIMEZONE="Africa/Nairobi"